tlocke/pg8000/doc/dbapi.rst

     function definition.

     :param user:
         The username to connect to the PostgreSQL server with.
-This parameter is required.
+If this is not provided, pg8000 looks first for the PGUSER then the USER environment variables.

     :keyword host:
         The hostname of the PostgreSQL server to connect with.
 Providing this